 There are several options available to those who wish to properly dispose of unwanted, unused or expired medication in the community.
 For further information or list of resources please contact the Ingham County Health Department: Bureau of Environmental Health at (517) 887.4312.

 Capital Area Law Enforcement provides drop-boxes at select locations that accept controlled substances.

 For a list of Law Enforcement participating please contact us at (517) 887.4312.

 Ingham County Household Hazardous Waste Collection Event accepts non-controlled medication every Thursday from the begging of May to the end of September.

 Jackson Free Methodist Church welcomes unexpired and unopened medication for 3rd World Countries.

 Michigan Recycling Coalition represents recycling and composting interests statewide.
 The Coalition is a recognized authority on waste reduction, beneficial utilization, recycling and composting through the experience of its member, board, committees and staff. (link: http://www.michiganrecycles.org/)

 The Capital Area Take Back Meds program is provided by the Ingham County Health Department and is made possible through a pollution prevention grant from the Michigan Department of Environmental Quality.

 Access to this program for proper medicine disposal is provided to the residents of Ingham County including: Lansing, East Lansing, Okemos, Haslett, Williamston, Webberville, Holt, Mason, Dansville, Fitchburg, Leslie, Stockbridge and Edgemont Park.

-For instructions on how to dispose of prescription medication in the Capital Area
+List of locations of where to dispose of prescription medication in the Capital Area.